OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 Every head is shaved and every beard cut off; there are gashes on all the hands and sackcloth around the waists.

 ## Jeremiah 48:38
-On all the roofs in Moab and in the public squares there is nothing but mourning, for I have broken Moab like a jar that no one wants,” declares the Lord.
+On all the roofs in Moab and in the public squares there is nothing but mourning, for I have shattered Moab like a jar that no one desires,” declares the Lord.

 ## Jeremiah 48:39
 “How shattered she is!
 How they wail!
 How Moab turns her back in shame!
 Moab has become a laughingstock, an object of horror to all those around her.”